 The Community Edition is purposefully designed to attract new people to the LabVIEW ecosystem, by lowering the cost barrier of entry.
-We will write a whole blog post about it and link it here, so – again – make sure to check back regularly.
+We

 Just like last year, we filled GDevCon to the brim with captivating presentations.
 We cannot go into detail about all of them, here’s just a teaser: